Geymerson/mobile_user_association/README.md

 **mob_simulation/** - contains our implementation source code for the ILS-VND heuristic model.

-**isntance_generator** - contains scripts for generating input intances to bench mark the ILP and the ILS-VND models.
+**isntance_generator** - contains scripts for generating input intances to benchmark the ILP and the ILS-VND models.